 The College organises a Diploma exam for doctors training to become general practitioners (family doctors) who wish to include O&G as part of the service they provide.
 Doctors who complete the training programme and satisfy the exam requirements are entitled to use the designatory letters DRCOG after their name.

-Those working for the benefit of women's health care who wish to be linked with the activities of the RCOG but do not hold a medical degree.
+Affiliates are individuals working for the benefit of women’s healthcare who wish to be linked with the activities of the RCOG but do not hold a medical degree.
 While not an exhaustive list, this category includes: